 The Cannondale Synapse is one of those endurance road bikes that you’d be excused for mistaking for a proper race bike.
 Developed to satisfy the needs of the pros racing the rough roads of the northern Spring Classics in Europe, this is a bike that wants to make every ride comfortable and long.
-The all-new Synapse updates & extends both Cannondale’s SAVE micro-suspension and their System Integration concept to create a bike that is more comfortable for the long day on the bike, without losing the race-ready feel.
+The all-new Synapse updates and extends both Cannondale’s SAVE micro-suspension and their System Integration concept to create a bike that is more comfortable for the long day on the bike, without losing the race-ready feel.
 And at the same time, the bike shaves off weight to make it one of the lightest endurance bikes available.
 Wide tires, disc brakes only, integrated but adjustable bar+stem combos, the tech updates don’t stop there, with the new Synapse even getting innovative size-specific designs.
-Check out the full details after the jump…

 The core of the Cannondale endurance road line is the Synapse Active Vibration Elimination tech (SAVE) that they call micro-suspension.
 While some companies are putting active suspension into their top level endurance road bikes, SAVE has been all about engineering flex into the carbon Synapse frame designs since they were first introduced back in 2006.
 Of course Cannondale is no stranger to putting suspension on a road bike, but they still are building the Synapse to win road races no matter the road surface, and are keeping the Lefties to the Slate for those looking to head further off the tarmac for more adventure & exploration.